JuhoArtturiHemminki/Fuck-Shannon-Joku-harley-davidson-pelle/README.md

 ## 6. Conclusion

-By structuring the analog transmission vector into an asymmetric, multi-stage cascade anchored within the algebraic field \(\mathbb{Q}(\sqrt{5})\), Project CleanSky isolates payload data from ambient medium entropy, redefining the limits of analog transmission over deep-space transponder links.
+By structuring the analog transmission vector into an asymmetric, multi-stage cascade anchored within the algebraic field \(\mathbb{Q}(\sqrt{5})\), NewSat ASIC isolates payload data from ambient medium entropy, redefining the limits of analog transmission over deep-space transponder links.

 ---